Discover how a bimodal integration strategy can address the major data management challenges facing your organization today.

 Inserting and Updating Data

 The cmdlets make data transformation easy as well as data cleansing.
-The following example loads data from a CSV file into Jira Service Desk, checking first whether a record already exists and needs to be updated instead of inserted.
+The following example loads data from a CSV file into Jira Service Management, checking first whether a record already exists and needs to be updated instead of inserted.

 As always, our goal is to simplify the way you connect to data.
 With cmdlets users can install a data module, set the connection properties, and start building.
 Download Cmdlets and start working with your data in PowerShell today!